SOURABH358/hotel-front-page/README.md

 # hotel-front-page
-it contains a front page of a dummy hotel
+it contains a front page of a dummy hotel website

 you can see the working of the website here: